6192-sp24/rec04/README.md

 ![sneak peek of funky_fixed](pic_funky_fixed.png)

-Tip on working on the lab: focus on correctness with concurrency ("What is the minimum it would take (within reason) for these two stages to fire in the same cycle and maintain correctness?") , then look at optimizations like bypasses only if you have time left over.
+Tip on working on the lab: focus on correctness with concurrency ("What is the minimum it would take (within reason) for these two stages to fire in the same cycle and maintain correctness?") , and take it one step at a time.

+Don't worry too much about optimization yet.
 You will see as soon as the cache lab that your performance bottleneck will be cache misses.